alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 ### What would you like to work on this week?

-* July PPIE session
+* July PPIE session prep
-* Mon stakeholder file update
+* ✅ Mon stakeholder file update
 * AutSPACEs paper review
-* BA re. website
+* ✅ BA re. website
 * MOOP
 * PPIE Newsletter